The choker alone betrayed her identity. Otherwise, I wouldn’t have recognized her. Many years earlier, she had worn nothing else.

 Her lips were moving urgently because of the cellphone beside her face.
 It transmitted what she read from the laptop computer on the table.
-We sat a few seats away from each other along a sidewalk outside of a lightly populated coffee shop.
-Whereas I enjoyed people-watching whenever I returned to the little town where I had gone to college, her screen occupied her.
+We sat a few seats away from each other along a sidewalk outside of a lightly populated coffee shop in the little town where I had gone to college.
+Her screen occupied her.
 She spoke commands.
-Her comments sounded (to an eavesdropper anyway) real estate related.
+Her comments sounded (to an eavesdropper, anyway) real estate related.
 While I hid how much I admired her, the strip of fabric around her throat transported me into the past.

 A similar strap had adorned her neck a literal lifetime earlier (since our ages had doubled since then).
-The nineteen-nineties were underway.
+As I recollected, the nineteen-nineties were pretty well underway.
 They had delivered a new kind of music, a different dress code and a Democratic administration for a change.
 A season of rejuvenation had taken hold everywhere.
 The weather itself had even improved.
 Spring quarter classes had gotten started with yet another foray for me into figure painting.

-The professor (Joe, as he announced with a note of humility) called attendance.
+The professor (Wayne, as he announced with a note of humility) called attendance.
 Almost every student answered, “Here!”
 One replied, however, by clarifying, “I don’t go by William anymore.”

 The guy supplied a name.
-Joe responded, “Okay … Bo,” while he wrote on the roster.
+Wayne responded, “Okay … Bo,” while he wrote on the roster.
 The younger man added, “How the French spell it.”
 He wore faded overalls with oil paint smeared across the bib.
 The denim must have functioned as somewhere to wipe his brushes.
 It also advertised how supposedly serious of an artist he was.
 A nest of dreadlocks secured with a ratty bandana (how did a white kid have that type of hair … and why … hadn’t we appropriated enough from other cultures already?) reinforced his image.
-Joe relented, “Beau it is, e-a-u, although said the same,” as he made another note (I imagined “douche bag”) on the paper.
+Wayne relented, “Beau it is, e-a-u, although said the same,” as he made another note (I imagined “douchebag”) on the paper.

 Beau spoke on her behalf, “Fanny, that’s what everybody calls her.”